Frequently Asked Questions about Property Taxes & Reassessment

 - Will my taxes go up based on my new assessment?

-- Which assessment value will I be taxed on for 2009?
+- Which assessment value will I be taxed on?

 - Does an increase in my property assessment mean my taxes will go up?

 - When will I receive my annual property tax bill from the City of Kawartha Lakes?